Protests for opposition leader escalate amid new charges - WTMJ

 One person was killed Thursday as police clashed with protesters in Bignona town in the southern Casamance region, according to local leaders there.
 A second person was killed in the Pikine area of Dakar on Thursday, according to radio station Tfm and a third in the Keur Massar suburb of Dakar the same day.

-The demonstrations began Wednesday before Sonko’s court appearance.
+The demonstrations began Wednesday before Sonko’s court appearance for questioning on accusations of rape.
 He was detained on the way to the courthouse and arrested for disturbing public order after hundreds of his supporters clashed with police who were blocking unauthorized protests.

 His lawyer Friday said he is now charged with rape and making death threats.
 They said the judge has also initiated further proceedings to prosecute him for calling for an insurgency.
 He will appear again in court on Monday.